Bl4ckP3n9u1n2019/forex-vwap-mql5/README.md

 ### Requirements

-* You bust be using Metatrader 5 (NOT METATRADER 4)
+* You must be using Metatrader 5 (NOT METATRADER 4)

 ### Installing